 If you are one of twenty sites chosen for this trial, your hospital will receive unlimited free physiological breech training.
 This training is currently provided through the RCOG at a cost of over £360/person.
 We will train any members of your team you would like to receive full training.
 We will also train your skills trainers to deliver updates through standard mandatory training activities and periodic simulations.

-At this point, we hope to be able to fund one day per week of a Band 7 breech specialist midwife developmental post.
+At this point, we hope to be able to fund one half day per week of a Band 7 breech specialist midwife developmental post.
 This person will be a current Band 6 ready to step up to greater leadership within the service.
 They would need to be in post for between one to three years, with associated funding between £12,126 and £36,379, depending on your site’s starting point in the trial.
 They would be supported by senior members of your team to develop into a specialist.
 Your breech specialist midwife will also collect the data for the study, and the time for this will also be funded through the CRN; this is likely to be approximately 0.1 WTE, depending on the size of your service.
 This is a desirable post for the right person, which we anticipate will contribute to staff satisfaction and retention, in addition to developing your breech service.

 We would provide you with a comprehensive job description, guideline and training resources, operational during the time your site is ‘live’ on the trial.
 This guideline has been developed by the OptiBreech Collaborative, clinicians who have led the first stages of feasibility work for this trial.